 Michael Banks, Banks Test Prep

-I think a moderate approach is best, and the parents with a moderate approach have better-adjusted teens.
 Teens can have the same benefits as adults who use social media in a moderate manner to network and learn new things.
-One example is when looking at an SAT reading passage related to the Louvre, a student showed me some pictures on Instagram from when they had visited with their family.
+One recent example is while looking at an SAT reading passage related to the Louvre, a student showed me some pictures on Instagram from when they had visited France with their family.
 Social media was positively impacting their interest.